zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

         and *string* function calls and to surround the data field with the *parentheses*.
 Press *Return* after you perform each edit.

-          *Pro Tip*: You can also click the small *fx* symbol to the right of a target field and perform you casting edits in the *Expression Editor* popup window.
+          *Tip*: You can also click the small *fx* symbol to the right of a target field and perform you casting edits in the *Expression Editor* popup window.

           ![](./media/image81.png)